Zearin/11ty-website/src/docs/permalinks.md

 ---
 ```

 Writes to `_includes/index.html` even though the output directory is `_site`.
-This is useful for writing child templates to the `_includes` directory for re-use in your other templates.
+This is useful for writing child templates to the `_includes` directory for reuse in your other templates.

 ### Custom File Formats